crypto-crawler/crypto-crawler-rs/README.md

 ## Quickstart

-Use the [carbonbot](https://github.com/crypto-crawler/carbonbot) command line tool to crawl data.
+Use the [carbonbot](https://github.com/crypto-crawler/carbonbot) binary to crawl data.

-If you need more control and customization, you can use the [crypto-crawler](./crypto-crawler) library.
+If you need more control and customization, use this [crypto-crawler](./crypto-crawler) library.

 ## Architecture